-Full Council meetingsCommittee meetingsSub-committee meetings
+Full Council meetings

+Committee meetings

+Sub-committee meetings

-- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - c Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - d Parishioners may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda.
-Non-parishioners are only able to address the meeting at the invitation of the Chairman. - e The minimum three clear days' public notice does of the meeting does not include the day on which the noice was issued or the day of the meeting. - f Members of the public must inform the Clerk of any questions they wish to raise at the meeting a minimum of 2 clear days before the date of the meeting.
-This does not include the day of the meeting, Sundays or bank holidays. - g The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 10 minutes unless directed by the Chairman of the meeting. - h Subject to standing order 3(f), a member of the public shall not speak for more than 3 minutes. - i In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - d Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - Members of the public have no legal right to speak at meetings.
+Any public

+Any public services of the Chairman The Chairman will sale. - session is entirely at the discretion of the Chairman.
+The Chairman will ask any members of the public present which Agenda items they are interested in before convening the meeting.
+If they wish to raise an issue that is not on the Agenda they will be asked to submit the question in writing to the Clerk for an answer for possible inclusion on a future Agenda.
+Parishioners shall be required to give their name and area of residence before they commence speaking.
+Non-parishioners will be allowed to speak at the invitation of the Chairman. - f The period of time designated for public participation at a meeting in - accordance with standing order 3(d) shall not exceed 10 minutes unless directed by the Chairman of the meeting.. - g Subject to standing order 3(e), a member of the public shall not speak for more than 3 minutes. - h In accordance with standing order 3(d), a question shall not require a - response at the meeting nor start a debate on the question.
 The Chairman of the meeting may direct that a written or oral response be given at a later date.